Standard Model Theory for the FCC-ee Tera-Z stage: Four-loop form factor in super Yang--Mills theory

-For the problem at hand we have employed a mix of two integration methods: Mellin-Barnes representations ~\cite{Smirnov:1999gc,Tausk:1999vh,Anastasiou:2005cb} as well as sector decomposition \cite{Binoth:2000ps,Heinrich:2008si}.
-Both methods are discussed in more detail in other contributions to this report, so the focus here will be on salient details of our applications.
-Public packages written in several different languages exist for either method, e.g. for sector decomposition \ FIESTA \cite{Smirnov:2008py, Smirnov:2009pb, Smirnov:2013eza, Smirnov:2015mct} and SecDec \cite{Carter:2010hi, Borowka:2012yc, Borowka:2015mxa} and for MB representations ~\cite{Smirnov:2004ym,Smirnov:2006ry,Anastasiou:2005cb,Czakon:2005rk,Smirnov:2009up}.
-If possible, MB representations tend to yield faster and more accurate results.
-The problem is that efficient MB representations that are valid (integrable) for non-planar integrals are hard to derive automatically.
-Hence, for the cases where we have succeeded, these representations were obtained by a mix of methods, while we are still lacking a straightforward strategy to obtain low-dimensional MB representations for non-planar integral topologies.
-This is an obvious area of potential improvement, see other contributions to this report.
-For the remaining integrals we have mainly used FIESTA, with cross-checks for simpler integrals using SecDec.
-To speed up and simplify FIESTA, it pays to implement as much as possible sector symmetries.
+For the problem at hand, we have employed a mix of two integration methods: Mellin--Barnes represen\-tations ~\cite{Smirnov:1999gc,Tausk:1999vh,Anastasiou:2005cb}, as well as sector decomposition \cite{Binoth:2000ps,Heinrich:2008si}.
+Both methods are discussed in more detail in other contributions to this report, so the focus here will be on the salient details of our applications.
+Public packages written in several different languages exist for either method, \eg \ FIESTA \cite{Smirnov:2008py, Smirnov:2009pb, Smirnov:2013eza, Smirnov:2015mct} and SecDec \cite{Carter:2010hi, Borowka:2012yc, Borowka:2015mxa} for sector decomposition, and other packages for {\mbr} representations ~\cite{Smirnov:2004ym,Smirnov:2006ry,Anastasiou:2005cb,Czakon:2005rk,Smirnov:2009up}.
+If possible, {\mbr} representations tend to yield faster and more accurate results.
+The problem is that efficient {\mbr} represen\-tations that are valid (integrable) for non-planar integrals are hard to derive automatically.
+Hence, for the cases where we have succeeded, these representations were obtained by a mix of methods, while we still lack a straightforward strategy to obtain low-dimensional {\mbr} representations for non-planar integral topologies.
+This is an obvious area of potential improvement; see other contributions to this report.
+For the remaining integrals, we have mainly used FIESTA, with cross-checks for simpler integrals using SecDec.
+To speed up and simplify FIESTA, it pays to implement sector symmetries as much as possible.
 These are graph symmetries of the parent topology.
-If the integrand has a manifest graph symmetry, then one can reduce the number of independent sectors.
-What remains is however still a very hard computation, which we have eventually solved using brute force.
+If the integrand has a manifest graph symmetry, one can reduce the number of independent sectors.
+What remains is, however, still a very hard computation, which we have eventually solved using brute force.